divisha-jn/HobbyHive/Lab 1/README.md

 - UI Mockups

 ## Files
-The `Lab-1-Deliverables.pdf` contains all the required Lab 1 deliverables.
+The `Lab 1 Deliverables.pdf` contains all the required Lab 1 deliverables.

-The `UseCaseDiagram.png` is included for reference in case the use case diagram in the PDF file is too small.
+The `Use Case Diagram.png` is included for reference in case the use case diagram in the PDF is too small.